neravdoshi/DisasterResponse/README.md

   Data-> disaster.db: This file is the database which is used to fetch data whenever needed

-**Models:** This folder contains the ML pipeline and the pickle object.
+**Models:** This folder contains the ML pipeline and the pickle object

   Models-> train_classifier.py: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and     tune a ML model for categorizing messages.
 The output is a pickle file containing the fitted model.
-Test evaluation metrics are also printed as part of the       training process.
+Test evaluation metrics are also printed as part of the       training process

   Models->disaster_ada_model.pkl: This file contains the fitted model so we do not need to fit the model again(note included as file is large)